symfony/symfony-docs/security.rst

 is thrown and no more code in your controller is executed.
 Then, one of two things will happen:

-1) If the user isn't logged in yet, they will be asked to login (e.g. redirected to the login page).
+1) If the user isn't logged in yet, they will be asked to log in (e.g. redirected to the login page).

 2) If the user *is* logged in, but does *not* have the ``ROLE_ADMIN`` role, they'll